mducle/eniius/README.md

 post-facto from the program(s) performing the resolution convolution.

-In the interest of [FAIR data](https://en.wikipedia.org/wiki/FAIR_data) and to improve useability, this information should be embedded in the raw datafiles produced by the instrument, and the aim `eniius` is to provide a utility for just this purpose.
+In the interest of [FAIR data](https://en.wikipedia.org/wiki/FAIR_data) and to improve usability, this information should be embedded in the raw datafiles produced by the instrument, and the aim of `eniius` is to provide a utility for just this purpose.